ardesai/sanjeevani/README.md

 ```
 <script type><4+/-4> standardised scores.doc(x)
 ```
-e.g. ASA-4 standardised scores.docx
 <br>
 Individual stories has to have a title with below format:
 ```
 <story initials>-<score>-<paritcipant id>
 ```
-Here anything between `<>` braces are variables and needs to be replaced with appropriate values.
+Here, anything between `<>` braces are variables and needs to be replaced with appropriate values.
 This needs to be followed by the actual story text and it must have a line break after the story text ends.
 Also, make sure there are no line breaks anywhere else in the file.